Apocrypha: Writings and objects

+Deuterocanonical

-The Gelasian Decree (generally held now as being the work of an anonymous scholar between 519 and 553) refers to religious works by church fathers Eusebius, Tertullian and Clement of Alexandria as apocrypha.
+The Gelasian Decree (generally held now as being the work of an anonymous scholar between 519 and 553) refers to religious works by Church Fathers Eusebius, Tertullian and Clement of Alexandria as apocrypha.
 Augustine defined the word as meaning simply "obscurity of origin", implying that any book of unknown authorship or questionable authenticity would be considered apocryphal.
 Jerome in Prologus Galeatus declared that all books outside the Hebrew canon were apocryphal.
 In practice, Jerome treated some books outside the Hebrew canon as if they were canonical, and the Western Church did not accept Jerome's definition of apocrypha, instead retaining the word's prior meaning.
 As a result, various church authorities labeled different books as apocrypha, treating them with varying levels of regard.